Acceleration Graph Vs Velocity Graph

 • Projectile Motion: Analyzing the vertical and horizontal components of velocity and acceleration of a projectile.

-• Circular Motion: Understanding centripetal acceleration and tangential velocity.
+• Circular Motion: Understanding centripetal acceleration and tangential velocity And that's really what it comes down to..

 • Oscillatory Motion: Analyzing simple harmonic motion (SHM) and damped oscillations.